How Long Do I Have to Contact an Attorney After an Accident in Texas?

 People who are involved in accidents involving motor vehicles often don’t know what their next steps should be.
 The consequences of the injuries that you or your vehicle might sustain as a result of the accident will likely be your chief concern.
 However, it is important for you to keep track of some of the important aspects of the legal timeline for filing a lawsuit if the accident was caused by the recklessness or negligence of someone else.

 In Texas, you typically have two years from the date of the accident to file your personal injury lawsuit for damages stemming from a vehicular accident caused by negligence or recklessness.
 You should look to contact an attorney well ahead of this two-year deadline, as the process of gathering information and properly preparing a complaint can take time.
-You should also contact a lawyer before making any kind of statement or settlement with another party’s insurance company.
+You should also contact an Odessa personal injury attorney before making any kind of statement or settlement with another party’s insurance company.

 We at The Queenan Law Firm, P.C. know the difficulties associated with motor vehicle accidents.
 Our excellent Dallas personal injury attorneys will work hard to make sure that you are fairly compensated for any injuries to you or your property.
 To set up a consultation, give us a call at (817) 476-1797.